YAY…You chose Caitlin Amy…

 How long will it take to travel to your photo shoot destination?

-Is your bridal party large and how will this effect logistics and timing?
+Is your bridal party large, and how will this affect logistics and timing?

 Is there natural light available at your preparation location?